 Article 48 Asylum Act.

-Many of them have resided in asylum or reception centers for more than a year or two.
+Many of them have resided in asylum or reception centres for more than a year or two.

 Article 61 Asylum Act.